 There is an argument that, when you are trying to stay on budget with your kitchen or bathroom remodel, getting a permit is a step that involves an extra cost, and who needs it?

 You do!
 Consider getting permits a small cost now to save you from significant expenses later on.
 You could face fines, and you could be liable for damage caused by subpar work if you sell your home.

 You could also be required to pull all the work out and start over again from scratch.
 All of these consequences represent big money.

 Licensed Professionals Use Permits

 It is in your best interest to use a licensed professional to do your work.
 That means that they are accountable and certified to the highest industry standard.
 Contracting their services protects your home investment and gives you peace of mind.

 A reliable and professional technician will absolutely require the use of permits to ensure these high standards.
 Not all work requires permits, but how do you know for sure?
 You can consult with your municipality to get more information.
-But generally, if your job involves changing the structure of your home.
+But generally, a permit is warranted if your job involves changing the structure of your home.

 This may include an addition or removal of walls, altering sewer lines, electrical, gas, plumbing or HVAC work, then you’ll need one.
 If you are doing something cosmetic, like change a small fixture, you usually don’t need a permit.
-To be sure, ask before you start.
+To be sure, ask an experienced plumber before you start.